Port Orford, Oregon: History

 Spanish explorer Bartoleme Ferrelo mapped Cape Blanco in 1543.
 It remained the farthest north point on the coastal map until 1778, when British explorer Captain Cook found land farther west.
 Captain George Vancouver sighted land and named it Port Orford in 1792.
 In June 1851, Captain William Tichenor, in command of the U.S.S.
 Seagull, pulled into Port Orford, leaving behind nine men.
 Fort Orford, a U.S. Army fort, was established 14 Sep 1851 near the town and lasted until 22 Aug 1856.

 In October 1941, then-mayor Gilbert Gable, frustrated with the poor condition of the state roads around Port Orford, which hampered both travel and economic development, suggested that a number of counties along the Oregon and California state border should secede and create the State of Jefferson.
 This movement came to an end with U.S. involvement in World War II.

 Geography

 Port Orford is located on U.S. Route 101 between the Pacific Ocean and the Siskiyou National Forest, 28 mi north of Gold Beach and 27 mi south of Bandon.
 At 124 degrees, 29 minutes, 53 seconds west longitude, it is the westernmost city in the contiguous United States, though in Clallam County, Washington, there are three unincorporated communities that are farther west than Port Orford: Neah Bay, La Push, and Ozette.
 According to the United States Census Bureau, the city has a total area of 1.61 sqmi, of which 1.56 sqmi is land and 0.05 sqmi is water.

+There is a low promontory called Battle Rock on the southern coast of Port Orford.